epelaaez/QuantumLibrary/algorithms/teleportation/README.md

 <img src="https://user-images.githubusercontent.com/63567458/104965711-99eda700-59df-11eb-828f-5fbf2fcc3eae.png" height="210px">

 The next gates entangle the sender qubit with the ancillary qubit and then apply a Hadamard gate to the sender qubit.
 Before applying this, let's see what our whole state is in right now.
-To do this, we can use the state of |ψ> we found in the above equation and plug it in in the first equation.
+To do this, we can use the state of |ψ> we found in the above equation and plug it in the first equation.
 The following equation shows us this state:

 <img src="https://user-images.githubusercontent.com/63567458/104965995-2d26dc80-59e0-11eb-9dc2-a19555e85a96.png">